matthewgall/count.re/README.md

 ## Introducing count.re
 Powered by Python and bottle, count.re is quick and simple to deploy, using all the power of [Docker](https://docker.io) you can be up and running in one command!

+## Developing
+To make editing easy, we're using Cloud9, an online IDE to allow you to get started quickly and simply!
+Getting started is easy, [click here](https://ide.c9.io/matthewgall/countre) and follow the instructions

 ## Deploying
 Deploying count.re is easy using Docker: